UBC-MDS/DSCI-524-group-6/README.md

 adjust_brightness.adjust_brightness(image_path, brightness_factor)
 ```

-For further details and how you can use the other 3 functions, please refer to the examples linked here [here]().
+For further details on how you can use the other 3 functions, please refer to the examples linked here [here]().

 ## Contributing